-With 79% of Americans saying prescription drug costs are “unreasonable,” and 70% reporting lowering prescription drug costs as their highest healthcare priority, the popular prescription drug debate is not whether drug costs should be reduce but how to reduce prescription drug costs.
+With 79% of Americans saying prescription drug costs are “unreasonable,” and 70% reporting lowering prescription drug costs as their highest healthcare priority, the popular prescription drug debate is not whether drug costs should be reduced but how to reduce prescription drug costs.
 One consideration is whether the United States federal government should regulate prescription drug prices.

 A prescription drug is a medication that may only be obtained with a medical professional’s recommendation and authorization.
 In some US states, physician assistants, nurse practitioners, pharmacists, clinical psychologists, and other medical professionals are permitted to write prescriptions in addition to doctors.
 Prescription drugs are generally divided into two categories: brand-name drugs and generic drugs.